Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 \subsubsection{Methodology}

-We evaluated the accuracy of \approach by varying the size of the training set from \numrange{10}{90} documents with a step of $10$.
-Specifically, we randomly select a subset of the training set as a sampled training set.
+We evaluated the accuracy of \approach by varying the size of the training set from \numrange{10}{90} documents in steps of $10$.
+For each training set size, we built the training set incrementally: each time we randomly selected 10 documents and added them to the training set.
+In other words, for each training set size, the training set is a superset of the one used for the previous value.
+For instance, the training set for size 40 was obtained by randomly selecting 10 documents and adding them to the training set for size 30.
 We trained \approach on each sampled training set and used the trained model to identify sentences in the test set for different information types.
 We measured the accuracy of \approach for different training set sizes, as when addressing RQ1.
+We used 5-fold cross validation, so we repeated this process five times for each training set size.